d6y/htmx-play/README.md

 - "lazy" for lazy loading.
 - "validate" for input validation.
 Note that the [online example](https://github.com/mvolkmann/htmx-examples/blob/f394f778794b21f6cfd58c474ccd3f75c6972a45/input-validation/src/server.tsx) is considerably more involved that the example in the book.
+- "pagination" for a version of the next/previous example.

 ## Libraries used